Warren Gatland says ‘the right structures’ give Ireland an advantage over Wales

 Gatland believes having the correct infrastructure at Wales’ four professional regions – Cardiff, Scarlets, Ospreys and Dragons – is key.

-“I continue to speak about infrastructure, getting the right infrastructure, the right environment, the right S&C (strength and conditioning) coaches, medical staff, quality coaches. training facilities, grounds and stuff,” he added.
+“I continue to speak about infrastructure, getting the right infrastructure, the right environment, the right (strength and conditioning) coaches, medical staff, quality coaches, training facilities, grounds and stuff,” he added.

 “Forget about the players.
 Get that (infrastructure) right, and then you start building your squad.